 Pineapples are also very acidic and can cause allergies.
 They are high in purines which can cause a problem when it comes to treating arthritis.
-Ironically, they are also very rich in an enzyme called Bromelain which has been scientifically proven to help and aid arthritis sufferers.
-You would have to eat a lot of pineapples to get the benefit of Bromelain so it is better to take the supplement.
+Ironically, they are also rich in the enzyme Bromelain which has been scientifically proven to help and aid arthritis sufferers.
+You would have to eat a lot of pineapples to get the benefit of Bromelain.
+Taking a supplement is a much better choice.

-Pinapples are a useful source of vitamin C but are not rich in any other vitamins so it is better avoided as the acidic content of this fruit can cause a lot of problems including gum problems.
+Pineapples are a useful source of vitamin C, but are not rich in any other vitamins so it is better avoided as the acidic content of this fruit can cause a lot of problems including gum problems.

-Kiwi fruits are very popular foods in today’s modern diet.
+Kiwi fruits are popular foods in today’s modern diet.
 Once again, this is a fruit which is rich in vitamin C and often recommended by doctors to help prevent or control arthritis.
 So why does it cause a problem?
-Whilst kiwi fruits are very rich in vitamin C, they are also very rich in sugar.
+Whilst kiwi fruits are rich in vitamin C, they are also packed with sugar.
 The sugar content of a kiwi fruit is around 10 percent which is very high.
-Both sugar and excess acid can cause a flare up of arthritis.
+Both sugar and excess acid can cause a flare up of the most common forms of arthritis.

-If you enjoy eating grapes by all means continue to do but stick to the red and black grapes which are quite distinct from white grapes.
+If you enjoy eating grapes by all means continue, but stick to the red and black grapes which are quite different from white grapes.
 White grapes are incredibly rich in sugar and they are also highly acidic, and should be avoided at all cost.

 Red and black grapes are an excellent alternative as they are rich in potassium and also high in bioflavonoids.
 Bioflavonoids are antioxidants which can help to lower the level of antioxidants in the body, and this will help to fight of anti-inflammatory disease.